 In addition, remember that clarifying shampoo should only be used once or twice a week.
 It can be used in the same way as any other ordinary shampoo.

 Apply a tiny quantity on your damp scalp in the palm of your hand.
 Massage the product until it forms a good lather.
-Allow it to sit in your hair for 30 seconds before rinsing it out and applying a conditioner.
+Allow it to sit in your hair for 30 seconds before rinsing it and applying a conditioner.

 3. Volumizing Shampoo